Haay2/RIS_Exporter/AEA_RCT_Registry/README.md

 1. It goes to the visible website of the    <a href="https://www.socialscienceregistry.org/">AEA RCT Registry</a>
 </p>
 <p>
-    2. It peforms your search
+    2. It peforms your search (the website does not say which fields are searched, but I suspect all available ones)
 </p>
 <p>
     3. It reads in the text